evanberkowitz/supervillain/supervillain/generator.rst

 .. autoclass :: supervillain.generator.worldline.PlaquetteUpdate
    :members:

-To have a fully ergodic algorithm we will also need to update the holonomies.
+To have a fully ergodic algorithm we will also need to update the :class:`~.TorusWrapping` of the worldlines.

-.. autoclass :: supervillain.generator.worldline.HolonomyUpdate
+.. autoclass :: supervillain.generator.worldline.WrappingUpdate
    :members: